 Simply open the menu in the Venmo app and tap “Venmo Card.”
 The app will then prompt you to enter your legal name, date of birth and last four digits of your Social Security number.

 There’s no credit check or application fee, so once you finish the application, you’re done.
 Look out for the debit card in your mailbox in five to seven business days after you’re approved.
 You’re also automatically enrolled in Venmo Rewards, so there’s no extra step involved there, either.

-Who the Venmo debit card is best for
+Who the Venmo Debit Card is best for